Surry County, North Carolina: Broadcast

 Surry County is part of the Piedmont Triad radio and television market but many broadcasts from the Charlotte market also can be received in Surry County.

-Tourism
+Culture

-Surry County is apparently home to the fictitious community of Mayberry from "The Andy Griffith Show", which aired from 1960 through 1967.
-Andy Griffith reportedly used many things from his hometown in his tv town.
+Surry County is apparently home to the fictitious community of Mayberry from "The Andy Griffith Show", which aired from 1960 through 1968.
+Andy Griffith reportedly used many things from his hometown in his TV town.
 Now guests can experience what it was like living in Mayberry by visiting the Andy Griffith Museum, stopping by Andy's homeplace, getting a trim at Floyd's barbershop, taking a ride in a replica Mayberry Squad Car, or even grabbing a bite to eat at Snappy Lunch.
 Every year in September the city holds the "Mayberry Days" celebration, where fans can come and enjoy the town together.

+A dish, sonker, is made in Surry County and surrounding areas in North Carolina, and is thought to have originated in the county in the mid-1800s.
+Similar to cobbler, it is a pie made of dough with a fruit or sweet potato filling and baked.
+It is traditionally served with "dip", a vanilla cream sauce.
+Since 1980, Mount Airy has hosted an annual sonker festival, and sonkers are often made to cater to tourism.
+Ground steak—principally a sandwich consisting of ground beef or chuck, flour, salt, and pepper mixed with water or milk—is exclusive to the county, maintaining enduring popularity among locals since the Great Depression, when it was developed as means of stretching supplies of beef.